-To see which courses take part in each department, please refer to the table page 6 of the course handbook, where a course followed by a (P) is a course held at the Department of Physics, and a course followed by an (M) is a course held at the Mathematical Institute.
+To see which lectures take place in each department, please refer to the table on page 7 of this handbook.
+Lectures for a course followed by a (P) are held at the Department of Physics, while those for a course followed by an (M) are held at the Mathematical Institute.

-If you are taking the Advanced Philosophy of Physics option, you will arrange tutorials directly with the course tutor and there will not be a separate class registration process.
+If you are taking the Advanced Philosophy of Physics option, you will arrange tutorials directly with the course tutor.
+The MTP Course Administrator will circulate an e-mail with the name of the course tutor and instructions for arranging tutorials at some point in MT.
+There will not be a separate class registration process.